Skip to main content

 Refining your analysis

-You can refine your analysis by using gene filters, e.g. you can understand the content landscape for shows targeting a specific demographic or only look at shows on a specific OTT platform.
+You can refine your analysis by using gene filters, e.g. you can understand the content landscape for titles targeting a specific demographic or only look at titles on a specific OTT platform.

 Additionally, you can use the Supply Filter to remove portfolios with a specific volume of titles, thereby adjusting the quadrants.
 This enables you to remove outliers.
 For example, portfolios with a limited amount of titles can skew the results so this filter allows you to quickly remove outliers, recalculating the quadrants.